Feeding Ourselves Local Food Symposium, Dublin

 This session offers an opportunity for up to two representatives from each symposium partner organisation to come together.
 It will include a briefing from Sean McCabe on Community Wealth Building, sharing insights from his recent visit to the Evergreen Coop in the US, and an introduction to Boh’s Spark project.
 Key details about the afternoon symposium programme will also be presented to ensure all partners are aligned and prepared.

-Afternoon of inspiration in Trinity
+The Symposium – An afternoon of inspiration in Trinity

 Thursday 30th October I 13.30 – 17.30 Regent House, Trinity College Dublin